Kabakçı Mustafa: During the reign of Mustafa IV

 Meanwhile, Alemdar Mustafa, a derebey (lord) in Rusçuk (modern Ruse in North Bulgaria, then an Ottoman province) who was a supporter of former sultan Selim III decided to re-enthrone Selim to end the chaos.
-But before intervening he sent a squadron of 50 under commandship of Uzun Hacı Ali secretly to Kabakçı’s headquarters.
+But before intervening he sent a squadron of 50 under commandship of Uzun Hacı Ali secretly to Kabakçı's headquarters.
 Unaware of the squadron, on the very same day (13 July 1808) Kabakçı had married.
 After the night full of marriage ceremony and potation, it was an easy matter for the squadron to raid the headquarters and kill Kabakçı.
-Soon after Alemdar Mustafa Pasha also marched to İstanbul and after some fighting yamaks were subdued.
+Soon after Alemdar Mustafa Pasha also marched to Istanbul and after some fighting yamaks were subdued.

 Aftermath

 Mustafa IV was dethroned.
 But as a last minute precaution, he had ordered the execution of both Selim and Mahmud to be the sole male member of the Ottoman house.
 However, unlike unlucky Selim, Mahmud managed to survive and it was Mahmud who was enthroned as the new sultan.